Paint The Kitchen Red

 • Clean the beans by removing any foreign items like twigs, stones, etc.

-• Pour the beans into a bowl and fill with water.
-Pick out anything that rises to the top.
+• Pour the 2 cups dried beans into a bowl and fill with water.
+Pick out anything that rises to the top, including hollow shell of the beans.

 • Drain the beans into a sieve or colander.